totovr/Raspberry/README.md

-# Processing
+# Raspberry

-Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
-Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
-There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
+The Raspberry Pi is slower than a modern laptop or desktop but is still a complete Linux computer and can provide all the expected abilities that implies, at a low-power consumption level.

-for more information check the [Processing](https://processing.org/reference/)
+For more information check the [Raspberry.org](https://www.raspberrypi.org/education/)

-This repository contains programs for different applications in Processing 3.3.6
+This repository contains programs for different applications in Ubuntu Xelenial and Processing 3.3.6

 ## Getting Started